 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Irish whiskey and hard apple cider combine with mint for an interesting autumn cocktail.
-You can think of the Tully 10 cider recipe as a mint julep adapted for the fall season.
-It offers an intriguing taste that's a little different than the average Irish whiskey cocktail, too.
+It's a fun drink that's like a mint julep adapted for the fall season.
+The intriguing taste is a little different than the average Irish whiskey cocktail, too.

-Keeping with the Irish spirit, the recipe includes Magners Apple Cider as well.
-It's a great tasting hard cider and an excellent pairing for the whiskey.
+Hard cider is an excellent pairing for the smooth taste of Irish whiskey.
 When mint and lime are added to that mix, they bring in a lighter touch and make the drink a little more refreshing.

 Gather the ingredients.

-In a cocktail shaker, place the mint and simple syrup.
+In a cocktail shaker, muddle the mint, 2 lime wedges, and simple syrup.

-Fill the shaker with ice and shake well.
+Add the whiskey, fill the shaker with ice, and shake well.

-Strain into a tall glass filled with fresh ice.
+Fine strain through a mesh strainer into a tall glass filled with cracked ice.